 Reading this map requires two leaps of the imagination.
 First, picture a world in which every country keeps its shape, but all countries have the same size.
 The Netherlands and Canada, Singapore and Brazil: all equally big.
-But then, inflate the size of each country to reflect annual economic growth between now and 2024, as predicted by Harvard University's Center for International Development (CID).
+But then, inflate the size of each country to reflect annual economic growth from 2016 to 2024, as predicted by Harvard University’s Center for International Development (CID).

 That’s why India is the biggest country on this map: The CID forecasts an annual growth rate of 6.98 percent for India, more than any other nation on Earth.
 And more than China, much smaller because it has to content itself with a mere 4.28 percent (at #27).

 If you get the impression that Africa looms even bigger on this map than on a normal one, that is no coincidence: eight of the other nine countries in the CID’s Top 10 are located in Africa — eastern Africa, in the main.
 In descending order: Uganda (6.04 percent), Kenya (6.0 percent), Tanzania (5.96 percent), Egypt (5.83 percent), Madagascar (5.78 percent), Senegal(5.77 percent), Malawi (5.66 percent), and Zambia (5.55 percent).

 The only other Top 10 country is the Philippines, at #8 with 5.68 percent.
 Other Asian countries also predicted to perform well over the coming decade are Pakistan (5.07 percent), Malaysia (4.87 percent), Indonesia (4.82 percent), Vietnam (4.75 percent), and Thailand (4.70 percent).